Property Management Marketing: Building Brand Awareness

 For a blog article about tenant screening, you might find keyword strings like:

-- Blog content should focus on one or two primary SEO keyword strings.
+Blog content should focus on one or two primary SEO keyword strings.
+Secondary keywords can help but should be kept to a minimum.

 If you searched that term and landed here, congrats!
 Our SEO strategy worked.

-To play (and win) the SERP game, you'll need to refresh your keyword research as part of your ongoing marketing strategy.
+To play (and win) the SERP (search engine results page) game, you'll need to refresh your keyword research as part of your ongoing marketing strategy.
+When updating existing content, conducting new keywords is crucial to confirm that you're still using the best search terms for the traffic you need.

 Nothing helps bring awareness to your business more than social media.
 There are few among us who don't have at least one social media platform that we visit daily.
 If your business isn't presently on social media, you're doing yourself a disservice and losing out on free advertising.

-The best part of social media is that you can engage with multiple age groups and give a personal touch to your company—all in one space.
-It's one of the best ways to show off both your property management expertise and your brand's personality to your audience.
+The best part of social media is that you can engage with multiple age groups and give a personal touch to your company — all in one space.
+It's one of the best ways to show off your property management expertise and your brand's personality to your audience.

 Which Platform Is Best?
 Consistency Is Key!